 The app is available as an App Bundle in

 .apkm file format.
-It includes the one base APK and seven split APKs targeting ARM64 device architecture, xxxhdpi screen size, and 6 different languages.
+It includes the one base APK and eight split APKs targeting ARM64 device architecture, xxxhdpi screen size, and 6 different languages.

 Download Google Camera 8.0 APK from Pixel 5